funkrusher/acme-framework-quarkus-jooq-gradle-liquibase/README.md

-# Quarkus demo: jOOQ with Flyway, RESTEasy, Gradle, Testcontainers
+# Quarkus demo: jOOQ with Liquibase, RESTEasy, Gradle, Testcontainers

 This is a minimal CRUD service exposing a couple of endpoints over REST.